Note: Mepo is currently in an alpha state although quickly making progress.

-- Add script to add a pin based on Nominatim results in addition to
+- Add script to add pins based on Nominatim bounding box results in

 - Milestone 4: Wayland & Mobile Support

-- Add support for pinch-to-zoom using SDL multitouch gesture API, test
+- Improve support for pinch-to-zoom using SDL multitouch gesture API to be

 - Currently scripts for location search, bounding-box search,

-and similar use dmenu (X-based); integrate wofi or a similar tool
+and similar use dmenu (X-based); integrate wofi, bemenu, or a

-for Wayland.
-XWayland can be used in intermediate term.
+similar tool for Wayland.
+XWayland can be used in intermediate

-- Perform testing and make fixes as necessary for primary mobile UIs:
+- Perform testing and make fixes as necessary on most common UIs on

 - Milestone 5: UI Niceties